Gail Brodsky

 Gail Brodsky (Note: Гейл Бродскі) (born June 5, 1991) is an American former professional tennis player.
-Her career-high WTA singles ranking is 182, reached on March 19, 2012.
-On May 2, 2011, she peaked at No. 348 in the doubles rankings.
-On the ITF Circuit, she won six singles titles and two doubles titles.
+Her career-high WTA singles ranking is 182, reached in March 2012.
+On 2 May 2011, she peaked at No. 348 in the doubles rankings.
+On the ITF Circuit, she won six singles and two doubles titles.
 In 2008, she won the USTA Girls’ 18s national title.

 Career

 Brodsky was born in Zaporizhzhia, Ukraine, to Eduard and Julia, moved to Ocean Parkway across the street from Coney Island Hospital in Brighton Beach, Brooklyn, when she was six, and is Jewish.
 As a youth, she trained on public courts in Manhattan Beach, Brooklyn.
 She and her husband and two children live in Kirkland, Washington.

 She won the 2008 USTA Girls’ 18s national title, defeating Sloane Stephens, the 2017 US Open champion, and CoCo Vandeweghe, the 2017 US Open semifinalist, at 17 years of age.
-She thus earned a wildcard to the 2008 US Open, where she lost in the first round, 5–7, 3–6, to world No. 14, Agnes Szavay.
-She was also given a wildcard into the 2009 US Open, where she lost in the first round 4–6, 4–6 to Anabel Medina Garrigues.
+She thus earned a wildcard to the 2008 US Open, where she lost in the first round to world No. 14, Agnes Szavay.
+She was also given a wildcard into the 2009 US Open, where she lost in the first round to Anabel Medina Garrigues, in straight sets.

 She said: “I grew up with a lot of pressure and not a lot of passion for the sport.”
-Her parents were strict about her diet and other aspects of her life; it was only after she broke all contact with them (she says: “it wasn’t a healthy situation”), at age 17, that she tasted her first French fry.
+Her parents were strict about her diet and other aspects of her life; it was only after she broke all contact with them (she says: “it wasn't a healthy situation”), at age 17, that she tasted her first French fry.

 In 2007 and 2010, she won the Ojai Tennis Tournament in women's singles.
-She also won the 2010 $10k Porto, 2011 $10k Gosier and $25k La Coruna, 2015 $10k Victoria, and 2018 $15k Victoria and $60k Ashland singles titles.
+She also won the 2010 Porto, 2011 Gosier and La Coruna, 2015 Victoria, and 2018 Victoria and $60k Ashland singles titles.

-She has also won the 2010 Landisville (w/A. Mueller) and the 2018 Victoria (w/B. Boren) doubles titles.
+She also won the 2010 Landisville (w/Alexandra Mueller) and the 2018 Victoria (w/Brynn Boren) doubles titles.